Enrolments

 I am interested in enrolling my child at St Paul’s Catholic College.
 Where should I start?

-St Paul’s Catholic College Manly is a comprehensive Year 7 to 12 College within the Diocese of Broken Bay.
+St Paul’s Catholic College Manly is a comprehensive Year 5 to 12 mutli campus College within the Diocese of Broken Bay.
 We welcome all families who are seeking a faith-based, co-educational education for their sons and daughters.

 Visit our Enrolments page for further information on the enrolment process.